sharat87/sharats.me/content/posts/2020-03-08-the-weird-global.md

 ## Simple Usage

 Consider the following `top.py` script.
-We have a single module-level (aka `global`) variable here and we change it's value in the function `done`.
+We have a single module-level (aka `global`) variable here, and we change its value in the function `done`.

 ```python linenos=true filename=top.py
 are_we_done = False